tcr/scissors/README.md

 PDF manipulation in Node.js, based on PDFTK!
 Split, join, crop, read, extract, boil, mash, stick them in a stew.

+**This project is no longer actively maintained and we cannot respond to issues.
+Consider alternatives such as https://github.com/jjwilly16/node-pdftk**

 ## Example

 ```javascript